Greenville Drive

 The Greenville Drive are a Minor League Baseball team based in Greenville, South Carolina.
 They are the High-A affiliate of the Boston Red Sox and are a member of the South Atlantic League.
 They play their home games at Fluor Field at the West End, and their mascot is a frog named Reedy Rip'it.

-From 1993 to 2004, the team played in Columbia, South Carolina, as the Capital City Bombers, an affiliate of the New York Mets succeeding the Columbia Mets.
+An affiliate of the New York Mets from 1983 to 2004, the team played in Columbia, South Carolina as the Columbia Mets (1983–92) and then as the Capital City Bombers (1993–04).
 In the team's first season as a Red Sox affiliate, 2005, they were known as the Greenville Bombers.

 History

-The Drive began their history in 1993 as the Capital City Bombers.
+The Drive began their history in 1977 as the Shelby Reds, an expansion franchise in the league then known as the Western Carolinas League.
+In 1980, the league changed its name to the South Atlantic League, reflecting its expansion beyond the Carolinas into Georgia.
+After two seasons as a Pirates affiliate, and then two with the Mets, the franchise relocated to Columbia, South Carolina in 1983.
+The team played as the Columbia Mets from 1983 through the 1992 season, after which they were rechristened as the Capital City Bombers.
 The name was chosen to honor members of the Doolittle Raiders, who had conducted their initial training in Columbia.
-The Bombers won the South Atlantic League championship in 1998.
+The club won the South Atlantic League championship in 1986, 1991 and 1998.

-Following the 2004 season, the Bombers changed affiliations and became the affiliate of the Boston Red Sox, who had previously been affiliated with the Augusta GreenJackets, also of the South Atlantic League.
+Following the 2004 season, the Bombers changed affiliations and became the affiliate of the Boston Red Sox, who had previously been affiliated with the SAL's Augusta GreenJackets.
 On February 11, 2005, Minor League Baseball announced that the Bombers had been granted permission to move to Greenville, where a new park opened in 2006.
 The Bombers would play in Greenville Municipal Stadium in 2005.

 On October 27, 2005, the Bombers announced the team's name would change to the Drive.
 The name was chosen due to the presence of BMW US Manufacturing and Michelin in the area and, more generally, due to Greenville's rich automotive past.
 An alternative name was chosen after Shoeless Joe Jackson called the Joes but Major League Baseball vetoed the name due to his role in the Black Sox Scandal in 1919.